 Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you’re thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

-If your cancer does come back at some point, your treatment options will depend on the where the cancer is, what treatments you’ve had before, and your current health and preferences.
+If your cancer does come back at some point, your treatment options will depend on the where the cancer is, what treatments you’ve had before, and your health.
 Treatment options might include surgery, radiation therapy, chemotherapy, or some combination of these.
-For more on how recurrent cancer is treated, see Treatment of Pancreatic Cancer, Based on Extent of the Cancer.
+See Treatment of Pancreatic Cancer, Based on Extent of the Cancer.

-For more general information on dealing with a recurrence, you might also want to see Understanding Recurrence.
+For more general information on recurrence, see Understanding Recurrence.

 Some amount of feeling depressed, anxious, or worried is normal when pancreatic cancer is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more in Coping With Cancer.
+Learn more in Life After Cancer.